clementpnn/Finder/README.md

 DB_NAME="postgres"
 ```

-To run the app locally, you can run the following command:
+To run the app locally, you can run the following commands:

 ```
 docker-compose up -d
+cd server
+make db-up
 ```

 ## Tech Stack